2016 TCR International Series

 The 2016 TCR International Series was the second season of the TCR International Series.

 Stefano Comini successfully defended his title, beating his nearest challenger James Nash by 2.5 points.
 Craft-Bamboo Racing were crowned teams' champions beating Leopard Racing with 73 points margin, while Seat Léon TCR won the models' championship.

 Teams and drivers

-Michelin is the official tyre supplier, but Neric Wei, Tang Chi Lun and Edgar Lau used Yokohama tyres at Macau.
+Michelin is the official tire supplier, but Neric Wei, Tang Chi Lun and Edgar Lau used Yokohama tires at Macau.

 Calendar

 The 2016 schedule was announced on 2 December 2015, with twelve events scheduled.
 Three out of these twelve rounds are to be held supporting Formula One.
 The calendar was subsequently modified: the Shanghai round was canceled and replaced by Buriram (originally scheduled to be held on 30 October).
 On 5 May the Italian round was moved to Imola.

 Results

 Fan Award

 Starting from this year, the Man of the Race is replaced by the Fan Award.
 At the end of every weekend, a panel consisting of the International Series’ Promoter and the promotional and media team name two candidates who stood out during the event for a particular reason.